Peter-van-Tol/LiteX-CNC/docs/src/modules/encoder.rst

   the HAL-pin ``min-speed-estimate`` is no longer used.
 * To be able to simulate a (digital) potentiometer, the HAL-parameter ``position-scale`` is supplemented with ``position-offset``.
+* The encoder can be configured to run in `counter-mode`, however this has to be done in the firmware.
+Enabling `counter-mode` is as easy as only defining the A pin in the configuration.
 * The encoder can be configured to:

   * Have a custom reset-value (default=0)